Canada Car Brands (manufacturer car companies, logos)

-There are a small number of Canadian car brands because the industry is underdeveloped in the country.
-It is not key in the economy and does not form the main item of government revenue.
-Instead, Japanese and American enterprises are producing their transport equipment in Canada.
-However, there is a small group of companies that are part of the Canadian auto industry.
-It mainly focuses on green technologies.
+There are few Canadian automotive brands because the country’s automotive industry is underdeveloped.
+It is not a key part of the economy or a major contributor to government revenue.
+Instead, Japanese and American companies produce their transportation equipment in Canada.
+However, the Canadian auto industry is dominated by a small group of companies.
+It is mainly focused on “green” technologies.

-It is an important part of the Canadian economy, as the automotive industry is one of the largest industrial sectors in the country.
-But assembly lines of foreign companies mainly operate in Canada – first of all, Toyota, Honda, General Motors, Ford, and Fiat-Chrysler.
-There are not so many own brands there.
-They either supply products only to the domestic market or foreign manufacturers.
+It is an essential part of the Canadian economy, as the automotive industry is one of the country’s largest industrial sectors.
+But Canada is mostly home to assembly lines of foreign companies, primarily Toyota, Honda, General Motors, Ford, and Fiat-Chrysler.
+There aren’t many brands there.
+They supply products either to the domestic market or to foreign manufacturers.

 Prevost

-The company is based in Sainte-Claire (Quebec), where it was founded in 1924.
-It belongs to the Volvo Buses corporation and is engaged in the manufacture of business-class transport equipment.
-In particular, the company produces three-axle buses of two categories – tourist and commercial.
-Her best product is the Prevost X3 (New York City Transit coach).
-The list also includes the H3-45 bus used for tourist travel (Tai Pan Tours).
+The company was founded in 1924 in St. Clair, Quebec.
+It is part of Volvo Buses Corporation and produces business-class vehicles.
+In particular, the company produces three-axle buses in two categories: tourist and commercial.
+Its best product is the Prevost X3 (New York City Transit intercity bus).
+The list also includes the H3-45 bus used for tourist trips (Tai Pan Tours).

-The company, created by the carpenter Eugene Prévost, was initially called Les Ateliers Prévost.
-After receiving an order for a bus chassis, a private manufacturer retrained and began to produce metal chassis instead of wooden benches.
-In 1995, the company was bought by the Volvo Bus Corporation.
-Since 2007, the brand has nearly 1,400 employees and six offices throughout the North American continent.
-The Canadian manufacturer also has a group of premium business and RV vehicles.
+The company, created by carpenter Eugene Prevost, was called Les Ateliers Prévost.
+After receiving an order for a bus chassis, the private manufacturer retrained and began producing metal chassis instead of wooden ones.
+In 1995, Volvo Bus Corporation bought the company.
+As of 2007, the company employs about 1,400 people and has six offices across North America.
+The Canadian manufacturer also has a group of premium business-class vehicles and RVs.

 Intermeccanica

-The time of the appearance of the automobile company Construzione Automobili Intermeccanica is 1959.
-Its place of origin is the city of Turin (Italy).
-The company’s founder is Henry Reisner, who later transferred the business to his son, Frank Reisner.
-The Italian business first moved to the United States and then moved to Canada, headquartered in New Westminster.
-Since then, it has not left the country, focusing on tuning kits.
+Construzione Automobili Intermeccanica is an automobile company founded in 1959.
+Its origin is the city of Turin (Italy).
+The company’s founder was Henry Reisner, who later transferred the business to his son, Frank Reisner.
+The Italian business first moved to the United States and then to Canada, with headquarters in New Westminster.
+It has not left the country since, focusing on the production of tuning kits.

-Gradually the company moved on to making cars.
-Its first model was a Formula Junior sports car with a Peugeot engine.
-Then a line of copies of famous models appeared.
-These are the Porsche 356 Speedster (1976) and Checker Taxi (1979).
-Now in the assortment of the company, there are copies of Porsche 3560 and Volkswagen Kubelwagen.
-There are also 1958 Speedster and turbocharged Roadster and Speedster variations.
+Gradually, the company moved into automobile production.
+Its first model was a sports car, Formula Junior, with a Peugeot engine.
+Then, there was a line of copies of famous models.
+These are the Porsche 356 Speedster (1976) and the Checker Taxi (1979).
+Porsche 3560 and Volkswagen Kubelwagen copies are now in the company’s range.
+There are also variants of the 1958 Speedster, including the turbocharged Roadster and Speedster.

 Campagna Corporation

-This Canadian automobile company is based in Boucherville, Quebec, and was founded in 1988.
-Daniel Campagna founded it, a Formula 1 Ford driver in Quebec and the T-Rex sports car prototype’s inventor.
-He was personally involved in the design of cars, having gathered a team of specialists around him.
+This Canadian automobile company, based in Boucherville, Quebec, was founded in 1988.
+It was founded by Daniel Campagna, a Quebec-based Formula 1 Ford racer and inventor of the T-Rex prototype sports car.
+Campagna personally designed the cars and gathered a team of specialists around him.

-In 2019, the company announced its closure due to lack of funding, but a month later, it resumed work and equipment sales.
-The reason – the company found new investors, a manager, and a place of production (a plant in Boucherville).
-There, she currently manufactures two-seater tricycles for bicycles.
+In 2019, the company announced its closure due to a lack of funding, but a month later, it resumed operations and equipment sales.
+The reason is that the company found new investors, a manager, and a production place (a Boucherville factory).
+There, it currently produces two-seat tricycles.

 Canadian Electric Vehicles

-The company with the abbreviated name CEV appeared in 1996 in Errington (British Columbia).
-At first, it focused on converting internal combustion engines to battery-powered electric ones.
-In the early years, the company also developed designs and car parts.
-Later, its large-tonnage truck appeared in its range.
-It was named Might-E Truck.
-This is a specialized heavy-duty vehicle, which is actively used by the management of many private companies, municipalities, parks, universities, etc.
+A company with the acronym CEV was founded in 1996 in Errington, British Columbia.
+At first, it focused on converting internal combustion engines into battery-powered electric engines.
+In the early years, the company also designed and developed automobile parts.
+Later, a large-tonnage truck, Might-E Truck, appeared in its lineup.
+It is a specialized heavy-duty truck widely used by management at many private companies, municipalities, parks, universities, etc.

 Felino Corporation

 This Canadian manufacturer of supercars and racing cars appeared in 2009.
-It was founded by Antoine Bessette, a former race car driver in Montreal (Quebec).
-The debut model of the automaker is the Felino CB7 sports car.
-It was designed for several years (2010 – 2014) and was tested at the Formula One Gilles Villeneuve Circuit.
-The prototypes of the novelty were first presented at the Montreal International Auto Show.
-Serial production of the corporate design began in 2016.
-The designer of the original car is the head of the company himself.
+It was founded by Antoine Bessette, a former racing driver from Montreal (Quebec).
+The automaker’s debut model was the Felino CB7 sports car.
+It was developed over several years (2010 – 2014) and tested at the Gilles Villeneuve Formula 1 circuit.
+Prototypes of the novelty were first presented at the Montreal International Motor Show.
+Serial production of the signature design began in 2016.
+The designer of the original car is the company’s head himself.

 Acadian

 The Acadian car brand was introduced in 1962 by GM Canada and existed until 1971.
-Its logo contained a large red letter “A” against a white and blue rectangle.
-At the bottom were three maple leaves – the symbols of Canada.
+Its logo featured a large red letter “A” on a white-and-blue rectangular background.
+At the bottom were three maple leaves, symbols of Canada.

 ASNA

-ASNA is Auto Shows of North America, a committee formed in 2003 to promote automotive marketing.
-The ASNA logo contains both versions of its name: full and abbreviated.
-At the top is a blue abbreviation, and below it is a gray phrase, separated on both sides by horizontal lines.
+ASNA stands for Auto Shows of North America, a committee formed in 2003 to promote automotive marketing.
+The ASNA logo contains both versions of the name: full and abbreviated.
+At the top is a blue abbreviation, with a gray phrase below it, separated on both sides by horizontal lines.

 Beaumont

-Beaumont is another General Motors brand that existed in the 1960s.
-Its logo featured two maple leaves in a polygon and a downward pointing arrow.
+Beaumont was another General Motors brand that existed in the 1960s.
+Its logo featured two maple leaves in a polygon and an arrow pointing downward.

 Bricklin

-Under this brand, in the 1970s, passenger semi-sports cars of the SV-1 model were produced.
-Bricklin’s logo looked like a white circle with a metal frame.
-Inside was a stylized “B” against a black rectangle and red lettering.
+This brand produced the SV-1 semi-sport model in the 1970s.
+The Bricklin logo looked like a white circle with a metal frame.
+Inside was a stylized letter “B” on a black rectangle with red lettering.

 Brooks

-From 1923 to 1936, there was a manufacturer of steam cars Brooks Steam Motors, Ltd., in Canada.
-Its logo contained the dark blue word “BROOKS” written in capital letters that were smaller in the middle than at the edges.
+From 1923 to 1936, Brooks Steam Motors, Ltd. was a Canadian steam engine manufacturer.
+Its logo featured the dark blue word “BROOKS” in capital letters, with the middle letters smaller than those on the edges.

 Can-Am

-The Can-Am brand is owned by Bombardier Recreational Products and specializes in sports cars.
-The designers designed its logo in the form of a black circle with a white abbreviation “BRP” and a half ring stylized as a cogwheel.
-The brand’s name is written in italic lowercase black letters at the bottom.
+Bombardier Recreational Products owns the Can-Am brand, which specializes in sport utility vehicles.
+Designers developed a logo consisting of a black circle with the white abbreviation “BRP” and a half-ring stylized as a cogwheel.
+The brand name is written in italicized lowercase black letters at the bottom.

 Conquest Vehicle Incorporated

 Conquest Vehicle Incorporated is a Toronto-based company known for its armored vehicles.
-Its logo resembles a copyright sign because it also contains a “C” in a circle.
-The letter, frame, decorative stripes, and the word “CONQUEST” are silver, while the circle is black.
+Its logo resembles a copyright mark, containing the letter “C” in a circle.
+The letter, border, decorative stripes, and the word “CONQUEST” are silver, while the circle is black.

 HHT Technologies

-HHT Locus Technologies is based in Quebec and is engaged in producing supercars.
-The emblem of this company can be recognized by the red inscription “HTT,” which is complemented by the white word “AUTOMOBILE” and is located at the bottom of the gray oval.
-Above is a construction of circles and an elongated figure of indefinite shape.
+HHT Locus Technologies is a Quebec-based company that manufactures supercars.
+Its emblem is identified by the red inscription “HTT,” complemented by the white word “AUTOMOBILE,” and located in the lower part of the gray oval.
+On top is a circle design and an elongated figure of indeterminate shape.

 Knight XV

-Knight XV is the flagship brand of Conquest Vehicles.
-Beneath it, a luxury SUV is produced, covered in armor, and powered by biofuel.
-The utility vehicle logo features a white shield with a black outline, the letter “K,” and a free-standing “KNIGHT XV” lettering.
+Knight XV is Conquest Vehicles’ flagship brand.
+It produces a luxury SUV armored and powered by biofuel.
+The SUV’s logo is a white shield with a black outline, the letter “K,” and the inscription “KNIGHT XV.”

 Magna

-The Canadian company Magna International does not produce cars themselves but parts for their assembly and supplies well-known brands with auto parts.
-Its logo contains the word “MAGNA” written in bold gray letters and the stylized abbreviation “MI.”
+The Canadian company Magna International does not produce cars itself; it produces parts for assembly and supplies auto parts from famous brands.
+Its logo features the word “MAGNA” in bold gray letters and the stylized abbreviation “MI.”
 It consists of a black triangle, two diagonal polygons of the same color, and a red circle.

 Manic GT

-Sports cars of this brand were produced for three years – from 1969 to 1971.
+This brand’s sports cars were produced for three years from 1969 to 1971.
 The Manic GT logo looked like a simple black word mark.
-It was the brand name in bold capital letters.
+It was the brand name written in bold capital letters.

 Russel

-Russell Motor Car Company became famous as the manufacturer of the first successful car in the Canadian car market.
-It existed until 1916 and used a logo where its full name was presented.
-The words were written in elegant cursive script.
+Russell Motor Car Company became famous for manufacturing the first successful automobile in the Canadian auto market.
+It existed until 1916 and used a logo that featured its full name.
+The words were written in an elegant cursive script.

 Foremost Vehicles

 Foremost Vehicles manufactures off-road vehicles for the construction, mining, and oil and gas industries.
-It produces heavy all-terrain vehicles, dump trucks, drilling machines, and many other types of special equipment.
-The company’s logo is the burgundy word “Foremost” with a stylized letter “F” consisting of three stripes.
+It produces heavy-duty all-terrain vehicles, dump trucks, drilling machines, and many other specialty vehicles.
+The company’s logo is a burgundy wordmark “Foremost” with a stylized “F” featuring three stripes.

 Grande West Transportation Group

-Grande West Transportation Group is the old name of the Canadian company Vicinity Motor Corp., which manufactures buses.
-Before the rebrand, its logo consisted of the phrase “GRANDE WEST” written in stylized bold blue cursive.
-The same blue line was drawn on top in the shape of an arch.
+Grande West Transportation Group is the old name of Vicinity Motor Corp., a Canadian bus company.
+Before the rebranding, its logo featured the phrase “GRANDE WEST” in a bold, stylized blue font.
+The same blue line was drawn across the top as an arch.

 INKAS

-INKAS is a trademark under which a group of private Canadian corporations operates.
-These companies offer a wide range of goods and services, including armored vehicles.
-Their logo is a winged lion with a sword, depicted inside a rectangular shield with a pointed base.
+INKAS is the brand name under which a group of privately held Canadian corporations operates.
+These companies offer a range of goods and services, including armored vehicles.
+Their emblem is a winged lion with a sword, depicted inside a rectangular shield with a pointed base.

 Daymak

 This transportation brand from Ontario started with a gift.
-In 2001, its future founder Aldo Baiocchi tried to find a good electric scooter for his daughter, but he never found it.
-Then he decided to open a business for the development, production, and sale of equipment on electric traction himself.
-For the first time, the entrepreneur settled in a cramped 30-square-foot garage.
-Then he moved to the store so that customers could better examine the product and test before buying.
+In 2001, its future founder, Aldo Baiocchi, tried to find a good electric scooter for his daughter but could not find one.
+Then, he decided to open a business to develop, produce, and sell electric scooters.
+At first, the entrepreneur settled down in a cramped 30-square-meter garage.
+Then he moved into a store so that customers could study and test the product more closely before buying.

-Today, the facility covers 60,000 square feet and has over 100 dealerships in the country and abroad.
-His technique has won several prestigious sustainability awards, including Cleantech North.
-The brand range includes not only electric scooters but also SUVs, ATVs, scooters, mopeds, and other equipment.
+Today, the facility is 60,000 square feet and has over 100 dealerships worldwide.
+Its appliances have won several prestigious sustainability awards, including the Cleantech North award.
+The brand’s product range includes electric and SUVs, ATVs, scooters, mopeds, and other vehicles.

 Nova Bus

-This automaker from the Canadian city of Saint-Eustache (Quebec) first existed as a factory opened in 1979 by General Motors.
-The brand with the current name appeared on its basis in 1993.
-The founder was Nova Quintech, which bought the Dial Corporation division.
-Since 1998, the brand has been owned by the Volvo corporation.
-In 2004, Nova Bus completely became her property.
+This automaker from the Canadian city of St. Eustache (Quebec) first emerged in 1979, when General Motors opened a plant.
+Under its current name, the brand was founded in 1993.
+Its founder was Nova Quintech, which bought the Dial Corporation division.
+Since 1998, the brand has been owned by Volvo Corporation.
+In 2004, Nova Bus was fully transferred into its ownership.

 New Flyer

-The brand appeared in 1930 in the city of Winnipeg (Manitoba) and produced buses of the Xcelsior line.
-It was previously called Western Auto and Truck Body Works Ltd. In 1937, the company began assembling buses and in 1941 produced the Western Flyer.
-Her name, which she received in 1948, served as the name for the entire enterprise.
-Since then, the automotive site has been producing buses of several classes.
-She went through a series of purchases and sales, so now her factories are located not only in Canada but also in the United States.
-At this time, the trademark belongs to the NFI Group.
+The brand originated in 1930 in Winnipeg, Manitoba, and produced buses of the Xcelsior line.
+It was formerly known as Western Auto and Truck Body Works Ltd. In 1937, the company began assembling buses and, in 1941, produced the Western Flyer model.
+Its name, received in 1948, became the company’s name.
+Since then, the automobile platform has produced buses in several classes.
+It has undergone many purchases and sales, so its plants are now in Canada and the United States.
+The NFI Group currently owns the brand name.

 Terradyne